Description

 'The Drawdown Duration is the length of any peak to peak period, or the time between new equity highs.
 The Avg Drawdown Duration is the average amount of time an investment has seen between peaks (equity highs), or in other terms the average of time under water of all drawdowns.
 So in contrast to the Maximum duration it does not measure only one drawdown event but calculates the average of all.'

-• The average days below previous high over 5 years of NASDAQ 100 Balanced Unhedged Sub-strategy is 56 days, which is smaller, thus better compared to the benchmark QQQ (121 days) in the same period.
+• Looking at the average days below previous high of 61 days in the last 5 years of NASDAQ 100 Balanced Unhedged Sub-strategy, we see it is relatively lower, thus better in comparison to the benchmark QQQ (122 days)

-• During the last 3 years, the average days below previous high is 79 days, which is smaller, thus better than the value of 178 days from the benchmark.
+• During the last 3 years, the average time in days below previous high water mark is 86 days, which is lower, thus better than the value of 178 days from the benchmark.

 Performance (YTD)